-It’s strange to see cabbage and broccoli on this list since many guinea pig owners feed their pigs with some of these.
-But, broccoli and cabbage can sometimes be very hard to digest, despite their generous amount of fiber.
-Still, be sure to give your guinea pig some of these from time to time, but never give them a full stack.
+It’s strange to see cabbage and broccoli on this list since many guinea pig owners feed their pigs with some of these foods.
+But, broccoli and cabbage can sometimes be very hard to digest despite their generous amount of fiber.
+Still, be sure to give your guinea pig some of these from time to time but never give them a huge serving size.

 Fibers are here to circulate through the intestines and make the food easier to digest.
 Soluble fibers are the best type of fibers for making a digestive process easier.
 Broccoli, carrots, and apricots have a lot of soluble fibers in them.
 You can include some of these foods occasionally since broccoli has a tendency to produce bloat.